 The use of qualitative survey data, focus group discussions, and compilations of individual comments and feedback will provide insights into the concerns, objections, and aspirations of the community.
 This review process will take place over an approximate three-month period from July through September 2023.

 The Justice System Improvement Program (JSIP) is a multi-year project that began with a detailed 2018 assessment.
 Since then, a cross-section of County staff, technical experts, and community stakeholders have met and provided input to develop a plan to provide treatment and accountability, ensure safety, and strengthen the community.

 The plan involves the development of a number of new facilities as well as expanded mental health and behavioral health crisis programs and services.
-Some facilities are fully funded and some would require passage of a proposed bond measure to be put before voters in May 2023.

-Fully funded projects (not included in the bond measure)
+Fully funded projects

 - A new Benton County Crisis Center, located in downtown Corvallis, is funded through state and federal grants and is scheduled to open in summer 2024.
 The crisis center will be a voluntary walk-in treatment-centered facility that may be an alternative to the emergency room, which provides stabilization for individuals experiencing a mental health crisis, along with referrals and support for ongoing behavioral health services.

 - A new Community Safety and Justice Campus located 1 mile north of downtown Corvallis, is in development.
 A new courthouse and District Attorney’s Office will be constructed on the campus with construction scheduled to begin in spring 2024.
 The Courthouse will be funded with a 50% matching grant and the remaining costs for these two facilities will be funded through County borrowing.

 - A co-located Sheriff’s Office and Emergency Operations Center to improve coordination during major events and natural disasters, and to improve emergency response.